 If you want to sound convincing, research isn’t very hard to do.
 Just record yourself talking with your mouthful as you try to say the dialogue in question.
 This gives you a perfect reference as you write!

 How to write better dialogue every time

 Dialogue is hard to learn and even harder to master.
-But that mastery is rewarding because it helps you craft the most convincing characters and the most compelling stories!
+But serious writers know that mastery is rewarding because it helps you craft the most convincing characters and the most compelling stories!

 Now that you know a few of our best tips for writing dialogue, it’s time to put those skills to use.
 Next time you sit down to write, you can begin using these dialogue tips and tricks to create exchanges between your characters that practically leap off the page.